AbdoulSy/ADSP/README.md

 ### The Idea :
- Technologies that can make machines understand the data and it's meaning have emerged and the complexity of developping these higly abstract concepts can be daunting, especially when working on everything at the same time.
+ Technologies that can make machines understand the data and its meaning have emerged and the complexity of developping these higly abstract concepts can be daunting, especially when working on everything at the same time.
  Let's leverage this new suite of technologies to help teams create project from the Abstract way downwards to help teams focus on the business logic, without having to worry about details that can slip up.

 ### Why ? :
  It is very hard for developers, the more skills and hats you wear, the harder it is to fully concentrate on anything really.
 People thing about ideas, are not confident about their code as it might get thrown away later in the future, or everything might change.
-Problems galore with delivering a good quality code, and it sometimes breaks an entire chain of code production.
+Problems galore with delivering a good quality code, where time is wasted on testing for example, and it sometimes breaks an entire chain of code production.
 To reduce strain in producing code, we need to take examples on big companies (like toyota) that created factories, where every piece of car that needed to be worked on, arrived at the correct time to the correct person, making the person think solely on doing a single thing on a single piece at the time, maximizing the production.
 I'm trying to do the same thing but with computer programs, provide the piece of code that needs to be worked on at the right time and the right place to produce a good quality code.

 ### How :
- This Repository has several applications pathed together, that would be split in a docker container.
+ This Repository has several applications patched together, that would be split in a docker container.
  The first application is a *node.js* script that runs through a project directory and produce a dataset of all the files that are inside or should be inside.
  The second application is a *node.js* script that issues *SPARQL Queries* to Marklogic to extract metadata from the first node script.
- The third application is a Machine Learning application with a classifier in Python with skilearn and Tensorflow, classifying data (generated with the node scripts) with a decision tree.
+ The third application is a Machine Learning application (Not yet implemented unfortunately) with a classifier in Python with skilearn and Tensorflow, classifying data (generated with the node scripts) with a decision tree.
  The current rules are as follows and can be combined.

  - empty project/file/directory
  - Test Driven Project/file
  - Behaviour Driven Project/file